mattn/vim-findroot/README.md

 # vim-findroot

-Auto change directory to root directory of the file.
+Auto change directory to project root directory of the file.

 ## Configuration